How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Save 5%

-Use promo code GOSDO5LJM to apply an extra 5% off ALL Go San Diego sightseeing passes when you buy through Go City!
+Get an extra 5% ALL Go San Diego sightseeing passes when you buy through Go City!
 This discount stacks on top of sale rates!
-However if you buy on July weekends they are advertising a promo code SUMMER25 for 10% off.
+Use promo code GOSDO5LJM.

 (Pass has limited value for families at many attractions during Kids Free October in San Diego — we recommend individual tickets during this timeframe instead.)